ugo-emekauwa/intersight-universal-api-calls/README.md

 1. Please ensure the above prerequisites have been met.
 2. Download the intersight_universal_api_calls.py file for the Cisco Intersight Universal API Calls module from here on GitHub.
-3. Edit the intersight_universal_api_calls.py file to set the key_id and key variables.
+3. Edit the intersight_universal_api_calls.py file to set the key_id and key variables using the following instructions:
    - Open the intersight_universal_api_calls.py file in an IDLE or text editor of choice.
    - Find the comment **"MODULE REQUIREMENT #1"**.
    - Underneath, you will find the variable **key_id = ""**.